falcosecurity/rules/CONTRIBUTING.md

 The rules maturity framework was introduced based on this [proposal](proposals/20230605-rules-adoption-management-maturity-framework.md).
 As specified in the tags section of the [Style Guide of Falco Rules](https://falco.org/docs/rules/style-guide/#tags), every rule upstreamed to The Falco Project must include a maturity level as its first tag.

-A new rule typically starts as `maturity_sandbo` and, in some cases, as `maturity_incubating`.
+A new rule typically starts as `maturity_sandbox` and, in some cases, as `maturity_incubating`.
 However, it cannot immediately be at the `maturity_stable` level.

 Only rules at the `maturity_stable` level are enabled by default.